Smbataberd: Restoration efforts and tourism

-Restoration and cleaning work at Smbataberd began in 2011 at the initiative of the Ministry of Culture of Armenia.
+Certain parts of the fortress were restored in 2006–2007.
+Restoration and cleaning work at Smbataberd was also conducted in 2011 at the initiative of the Ministry of Culture of Armenia.
 The fortress walls were reinforced to prevent their collapse.
 Traces of additional structures within the fortress were uncovered during the course of the restoration, which led to the halting of the restoration work.
 In June 2018, the Armenian government declared Smbataberd a protected historical-cultural reserve.
 Smbataberd has become a prominent tourist attraction in Armenia.